UBC-Geography/computing-resources/development-environments/containerized-environments.md

+---
-# Using Containers for Development Environments
+title: Using Containers for Development Environments
+---

 While Conda can provide extremely convenient development environments, you may run into some instances where Conda does not afford you the level of isolation